devtools::install_github('joon3216/funpark')

 ROC curve

-By having a binary response, we can draw a ROC curve using plot_roc
+By having a binary response, we can draw a ROC curve using plot_roc function:

 plot_roc <- function(dat, fmlr) {